alexa923/CapoSagro_Alexa/README.md

 Then, we used the 10_top50euka.R script to make barplots representing the top 50 most assigned eukaryotic species for each sample.
 Besides, we also used it to make barplots with the top 30 mammals, fish, and plants for each sample.

+### Step 12

+We used the 11_mapdamage.sh script to calculate the mapping rate and deduct from the graph if the samples contains ancient DNA.

 ### References
 https://github.com/ZimmermannHH/BeringSea_shotgun_sequencing/